my FreeBSD diary

 An FTP server is installed by default; use this procedure to configure and start it:

-1. get into sysinstall
+1. run sysinstall

 2. select Configure, then Networking